globus-labs/proxima/examples/molecule-sampling/README.md

 - `run_data.csv`: Information from the trajectory, with columns:
     - `step`: Step index
     - `energy`: Energy of the current structure
-    - `new_energy`: Energy of the new structure
+    - `new_energy`: Energy of the new structure (could be surrogate or target function)
+    - `true_new_energy`: Energy computed using the target function
     - `time`: Time step was completed
     - `surrogate`: Whether the surrogate was used
 - `host_info.json`: Information about what host was run on
 - `lfa_json.json`: Summary statistics of LFA performance
-- `lfa.pkl`: The LFA code used for this run, to be inspected later
+- `result.json`: Output of the simulation code.
+Gives both the mean and 90% confidence intervals of the property (radius of gyration) so that you can assess if differences are significant.

 ## Implementation Details